snares-of-derecho/snares-of-derecho/README.md

 I'm fixated on severe weather, mostly tornadoes, but any wind related phenomenon will do.
 The Jarell tornado of 1997 has to be a favorite of mine.
 I also like Splatoon, JSR/JSRF, Pokémon and Naruto.

-If you couldn't tell, my username is a small reference to a KITCALIBER song; [Snares of Jericho](https://music.youtube.com/watch?v=2wcd1BqdTCI&si=6AHqE2g3LF6miTYC), and a [Derecho](https://en.wikipedia.org/wiki/Derecho) is a form of severe weather.
+My username is a small reference to a KITCALIBER song; [Snares of Jericho](https://music.youtube.com/watch?v=2wcd1BqdTCI&si=6AHqE2g3LF6miTYC), and a [Derecho](https://en.wikipedia.org/wiki/Derecho) is a form of severe weather.

 <img src="neverland soundgirls stamp.png"> <img src="trust ceremony stamp.png"> <img src="believe stamp.png">